torresmath/utf8tolatin/README.md

 # utf8tolatin
 A small utf8 to latin parser

-In case you're working with a utf8 application and a legacy db with latin-swedish encoding.
+In case you're working with an utf8 application and a legacy db with latin-swedish encoding.
 I digged a lot but couldn't come with a solution to work properly with uppercase.
+It would be nice if somebody could improve it.

 Maven dependencies used:
 ```